 So…

-If you need to cover a wide range of focal lengths and are on a tight budget, the Canon EF-S 55-250mm is a great telephoto to complement your kit.
+If you need to cover a wide range of focal lengths and are on a tight budget, the Canon EF-S 55-250mm is the best telephoto lens for crop sensor cameras to complement your kit.

 It gets better: